ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 ### Additional services

-`.platform/services.yaml` contains prepared setting blocks that you can uncomment to enable services such as Solr or Elasticsearch, or persistent Redis session storage.
+`.platform/services.yaml` contains preconfigured setting blocks that you can uncomment to enable services such as Solr or Elasticsearch, or persistent Redis session storage.

 For information about available services, see [Platform.sh documentation.](https://docs.platform.sh/configuration/services.html)

-If you enable any of the services, you need to uncomment the relevant relationship under the `relationship` key in `.platform.app.yaml` as well.
+If you enable any of the services, you must uncomment the relevant relationship under the `relationship` key in `.platform.app.yaml` as well.

 ## 2. Create an account